 Lastly, an example of a company whose products are sustainable and socially useful, but not directly linked to an SDG target, is a Japanese baby-care company, which manufactures and distributes best-in-class infant feeding products, including bottles and breast pumps, but also health and hygiene products for the elderly.

-In our attempts to apply these principles, we have developed a new microsite and interactive map that provides full portfolio disclosure.
+In our attempts to apply these principles, we have developed a new microsite and interactive map that provides full portfolio disclosure and relevant SDGs across strategy holdings.

 Standards for claims made about the SDGs across the industry must improve, lest trust be further eroded and the all-important real world impacts fail to materialise.
 Transparency is a critical feature of building trust, as is the ability to demonstrate that companies are making a meaningful and enduring impact on sustainable development through their core business activities and conduct.
 As we look to improve our own disclosure, we invite other investors to join us on this journey.